- Our History

 HOME

 The following birds are available for sale at this time.
 They are priced so the average person can afford them.
 So don't pass up some good birds just because they're not priced at several hundred dollars each.
 If you're at the other end of the financial spectrum, you need to realize that these are pedigreed animals and not street pigeons.
 The day of the five-or-ten-dollar pigeon is long gone.
-They are priced so I can receive some reasonable return on the investment I have made in feed, time caring for them, etc.
+They are priced so I can receive some reasonable return on the investment I have made in breeding stock, feed, time caring for them, etc.

 What is a pigeon really worth?
 The value of a pigeon depends on three factors, and you can read about them here.